Score a K-12 AI tool against the Forensic Read™.

 Whether a vendor's policy specifies a concrete retention period for the content users submit.
 Specific is named in the documents.
 Vague uses qualifiers like "as long as necessary."
 Indefinite or unstated is absence of any retention claim.

-The structured set of twelve inputs across three axes, plus three dealbreakers, that the Scorer applies to produce a verdict.
+The structured set of thirteen inputs across three axes, plus four dealbreakers, that the Scorer applies to produce a verdict.
 Decidable from documents alone, requires no specialized legal training, and produces consistent results between evaluators reading the same documents.

 An FTC guidance position under COPPA permitting a school to consent, on behalf of parents, to online collection of personal information from students under 13, provided the collection is for the use and benefit of the school and not for any other commercial purpose.
 Functions as a workaround to the otherwise required VPC.